lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 4. Update Nvidia Drivers \(only required if you have a GPU\)
 5. Install Visual Studio Code

 Note that if you are running on Linux or a Mac, you should already have the Linux Kernel installed, so you may simply need to install docker.
-If required, also install the Nvidia Container Toolkit to allow GPU access from the container.

 ## 1. First Connect to a PC with a GPU